shrikadam/laksya/README.md

-# Niyam
+# Lakṣya
-Niyam is a library that enables seamless, platform agnostic development of high performance visual servoing applications
+Laksya is a library that enables seamless, platform agnostic development of high performance visual servoing applications